spookysalsa/medermade.github.io/week-3/1-numbers-letters/README.md

 ## Learning Competencies
-- Add, subtract, multiply, and divide numbers in Ruby
+- Add, subtract, multiply, and divide numbers
 - Compare integers and floats
 - Identify and use strings
 - Define local variables